Supported blockchains

 SOL

-The short names are used in various API queries and are the same when using testnet.
+The short names are used in various API queries.
+Most are shared across mainnet and testnet, while some can be environment-specific.
+For a full environment-wide chain inventory, use get_chains.
+For route-specific destinations from a given origin chain, use get_available_chains/{originChain}.
 Click on the chain ID link to visit Chainlist.org and add the chain to your wallet.

 Testnet support